VWS-Python/vws-python-mock/docs/source/contributing.rst

 Vuforia Web Services, at the time of writing, does not behave exactly as documented.

-The following list includes details of differences between VWS and expected or documented behaviour.
+The following list includes details of differences between VWS and expected or documented behavior.

 When attempting to delete a target immediately after creating it, a ``FORBIDDEN`` response is returned.
 This is because the target goes into a processing state.